International Railway Bridge: Bridge operations and changes

 Before the opening day of the bridge, many railroads had already constructed tracks to its location.
 The Grand Trunk, Great Western, Canada Southern Railway, Erie, New York Central and New York, West Shore and Chicago were all prepared to begin using the bridge soon after opening day.
 There were conflicts between the various companies using the bridge, including one where the Canada Southern Railway filed suit over the excessive rate of $1 charged for each rail car it carried over the bridge.
 Such conflicts are not unexpected when several competing railway companies use a single track.

 The bridge was modified in 1900, during which time the pedestrian walkway was removed from the main span.
-In 1903 baseball superstar "Big" Ed Delahanty, age 35, died in an attempted crossing after being removed from a passenger train for being too drunk and abusive to passengers, threatening some with a razor after "5 whiskies".
+In 1903 baseball superstar and future Hall of Famer "Big" Ed Delahanty, age 35, died in an attempted crossing after being removed from a passenger train for being too drunk and abusive to passengers, threatening some with a razor after "5 whiskies".
 The bridge's busiest day ever was July 10, 1916, when 264 trains crossed.

 The swing bridge in the main channel, which does not cross the international border, ceased to open at some time between 1941 and 1944 (it appears on the US War Department chart 312 in February 1941, but not on the same chart in March 1944, or any time thereafter).
 The swing span between Unity Island and the American mainland continues to swing today.
 This portion of the bridge was built for two tracks, and carries only one.
 It also carries a road on one side, and a bicycle lane on the other side.
 This span also crosses over Interstate 190, the Niagara Section of the New York State Thruway.

 Operations on the bridge were suddenly suspended in February 1993 due to problems with some of the stone piers.
 Canadian National spent $2 million to refurbish these and get the bridge back into operation.